Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

 \subsubsection{Word order}

-Of the languages in the \emph{tagged PBC}, 976 are also found in typological databases with categorizations for word order.
-For the remainder, the work described at the linked repository has shown that the N1 ratio is a valid corpus-based proxy for word order.
-Accordingly I used the N1 ratio to impute the (SV, VS, free) category of the remaining 621 languages in the \emph{tagged PBC} not categorized by WALS, AUTOTYP or Grambank.\footnote{I trained a Gaussian Naive Bayes classifier on the known data to predict the category (SV, VS, free) of languages for which word order status was unknown, based on the N1 ratio as derived from the PBC.
-Code to reproduce these results can be found at the linked repository (Fn \ref{fn:linked-repo}).} This resulted in 1,251 languages classified as ``SV'', 295 languages classified as ``VS'', and 51 languages classified as ``free''.
+Of the languages in the \emph{taggedPBC}, 1,152 are also found in typological databases with categorizations for word order.
+For the remainder, the N1 ratio was used to impute the (SV, VS, free) category of the remaining 790 languages in the \emph{taggedPBC} not categorized by WALS, Grambank or AUTOTYP, and the final categorizations were stored for all 1,942 languages.\footnote{I trained a Gaussian Naive Bayes classifier on the known data to predict the category (SV, VS, free) of languages for which word order status was unknown, based on the N1 ratio as derived from the \emph{taggedPBC}.
+Code to reproduce these results can be found at the linked repository (fn \ref{fn:linked-repo}).} This resulted in 1,548 languages classified as ``SV'', 331 languages classified as ``VS'', and 63 languages classified as ``free''.